Call Now

 Some parents lose sight of the third key piece of evidence that may carry great weight with the Court in ordering joint physical custody—what the children want.
 While it is hard to force a teenager to live with a parent he or she does not want to live with, which is why Court’s give their wishes more importance, younger children who want to share equal time with their parents may have a significant piece of importance with the trial court judge.
 Psychology and sociology evidence children get significant benefit from being cared for by a same-sex and opposite-sex parent.
 So, if they want to share time, the court may give this significant weight.
 The big question is how are the children heard?
 Most attorneys and judges consider calling a child as a witness a taboo topic—kids being caught between both parents and causing emotional stress.
 However, Guardian Ad Litem or custody evaluator may interview the child and testify as to their wishes for joint care.
 Although this is a highly complex area of domestic and paternity law involving many strategic considerations, it is possible for a child of sufficient age to be heard by a GAL and he/she testify as to his/her desire for joint physical custody and why it is in the child’s best interests.

 There are two takeaways from this blog.
 First, obtaining joint physical custody is possible with counsel who can help you properly show the court in the evidence why this is in the child’s best interests.
 Second, there are tools to have a child’s voice heard in a healthy way in child custody litigation.
 With the right trial theme and development of evidence, most litigants can make a strong case for joint physical custody.
-This blog was written by attorneys at Ciyou & Dixon, P.C. who handle domestic cases of all types throughout the State.
+This blog was written by attorneys at Dixon & Moseley, P.C. who handle domestic cases of all types throughout the State.
 It is written for general informational purposes only.
 It is not a solicitation for services or legal device.
 It is an advertisement.

 Facebook